Shruti-1008/SMS-Spam-Detector/README.md

 A simple Java-based spam detection project that classifies SMS messages as **SPAM** or **NOT SPAM**.

 ## Technologies Used:
-these are the tech used for this proj

 ```
 - Java
 - Java Standard Library